 Go On a Date!

-Incorporate toy food for a pretend restaurant "date" - Every special occasion calls for a fancy dinner!
+Incorporate toy food for a pretend restaurant "date."
+Every special occasion calls for a fancy dinner!
+Help your children set the table, make a centerpieces, make menus, and then dine on some exquisitely creative dishes!

 Books About Love

 Read books that teach love, empathy and compassion.
 Then reflect on those stories by brainstorming how you can implement what the book covered into your own life.
-This could be by doing good deeds, treating others with respect, showing unconditional love for yourself and others, etc. Check out this post by the TodayShow for some book ideas.
+This could be by doing good deeds, treating others with respect, showing unconditional love for yourself and others, etc. To take this farther, write a family story about moments of love your family has shared.
+Perhaps a love story about bringing home your pet and how much love they have brought to your family.

 Learn About the Heart Organ

-Borrow Science books that teach about how the human heart works.
+Borrow science books from the library that teach about how the human heart works.
 Hearts aren’t just shapes that symbolize love, hearts are one of the most important organs in the body and without a functioning heart, animals cannot stay alive.
+Teach your kids how to check their pulse and if you have a play stethoscope lying around, maybe even give everyone's heart a good check up!

 Play a Board Game

 Make up your own board game relating to love or a game that uses heart shaped pieces!
 Kids are experts at making up their own games.
-Arm them with heart-shaped “meeples”, pink, red and purple colored paper, markers, glue and see what happens!
-If making up a game isn't your thing, check out this post for 30 Valentine's Day Game ideas!
+Arm them with heart-shaped “meeples” (the wooden figures used for gaming), pink, red and purple colored paper, markers, glue and see what happens!
+If you need some gaming inspiration, check out some of our bestselling HABA games.

 Edible Valentines

 Use food to make edible valentines.
 Strawberries, apples, homemade cookies, chocolate.
-The sky is the limit!
-Check out this post on DIY.com for a list of how-tos!
-For a simple project, use Hershey Kisses to trace letters!
-Write their name in large letters on piece of paper and have them line up Hershey Kisses along each letter.
+For a simple project, use chocolate kisses to trace letters!
+Write their name in large letters on piece of paper and have them line up the chocolate kisses along each letter.
 Then let them eat a few!

 Leave a comment